Pulsatilla vulgaris ‘Blaue Glocke’

 VIOLET PASQUE FLOWER

-Very large stars of rich violet, open from bells of buds, in late winter & early spring.
+Very large stars of rich blue-violet, open from bells of buds, in late winter & early spring.

 In fact Pulsatilla vulgaris ‘Blaue Glocke’ bears probably the largest of all the gorgeous Pasque Flowers.